Taper into your Half Marathon

 Here’s a good read from Coaches Mike and Steve on our 2-week taper into a half marathon.
 Basic concepts, good detail.
 Our taper begins after your longest training run, and goes to race day.

 You just ran your longest training distance ahead of the half marathon coming up in about two weeks.
 Now is the time you begin a formal taper period as part of your periodized training program.
-With a successful taper, you’ll be well rested and full of energy at the START LINE of your half marathon.
-As always, your actual plan is based on experimentation and the decisions you make over your training program with BOISE RunWalk.
+With a successful two week taper, you’ll be well rested and full of energy at the starting line.
+Your actual plan is based on experimentation and learning from the decisions you made over your training program with Boise RunWalk.

 Two weeks out

 Get plenty of rest prior to your longest/hardest training run of the season.
 If you are especially tired or feeling run-down afterwards, consider taking two easy days between workouts during this week.
 If you expect warm temps at your event, you should try to help acclimate yourself in advance by running several times over the final few weeks during the warmest part of the day.
 It takes about 10 days to acclimate to warmer weather.

 The last two weeks is not the time to experiment.
 Don’t try anything new the last few days (foods, supplements, stretches, etc.) Stick to your plan.

 Do not run hills or run hard this final week.
 The hay is in the barn!
 Take a minimum of two rest days between each weekday run.
 The purpose of these workouts is to allow for continued recovery from all your training while just maintaining your fitness.
 It is too late to get into better shape this final week, but you can fatigue or even cause tissue damage to yourself if you are not careful.
 It is better to be slightly undertrained and fully recovered than the opposite.